 The Nikon 15x80 binoculars were made in Japan in 1943 by Tokyo Kogaku Kikai (Tokyo Optiucal Company) as an instrument for wartime battleships predominantly used by the Japanese Navy who were more reliant on optics for surveillance rather than the developing radar detection systems.

-These binoculars were manufactured in Germany by Carl Zeiss Jena during WW2 marked as BLC.
-In 1942 the German Armaments Ministry assigned three letter code marks to the companies that manufactured military hardware, to use instead of their normal trademark.
-This was so that the factories could not be identified and bombed by Allies.
+These binoculars were manufactured by the renowned German optics manufacturer Carl Zeiss Jena during WW2 marked as BLC.
+The binoculars were primarily designed for military use, specifically for anti-aircraft artillery (Flak) operations.
+In 1942 the German Armaments Ministry assigned three letter code marks to the companies that manufactured military hardware to use instead of their normal trademark.
+This was so that their factories could not be identified and bombed by Allies.

 These binoculars were designed to be used in conjunction with a 4-meter-long range finder for directing heavy Flak guns and were engineered to be tripod mounted.